Safe Pregnancy Skincare: Top 5 Ingredients You Need to Avoid

-Due to fluctuating hormones and heightened sensitivity, you will most likely be charting unknown territory with skin issues that are unique to pregnancy.
-But instead of relying on a regular over the counter solution to soothe those skin woes, now is the time to be super selective in order to avoid ingredients that could be harmful to baby.
+Fluctuating hormones and heightened sensitivity can put pregnant mamas in unknown territory when it comes to skin issues.
+But instead of relying on just any skincare product to soothe those skin woes, now is the time to be super selective in order to avoid ingredients that could be harmful to your baby.

 A pregnancy glow shouldn't be bad for you or baby.